 Junior Angler Points Uplift

 Each Junior Angler will have their weighed fish and release points uplifted by 20%.
-For example a Junior Angler will receive 84 points for a blackfin release or 600 points for a white marlin release on 30lb line.
-“Junior Angler” means an angler whose 17th birthday falls after 24 June 2018.
+For example a Junior Angler will receive 84 points for a blackfin release on 12lb line or 600 points for a white marlin release on 30lb line.
+“Junior Angler” means an angler whose 17th birthday falls after 29 June 2020.

 Weigh Station Requirements